GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 meeting your customers' needs by making your site fast, installable, reliable, and engaging.

-For example, using a Service Worker to [cache your resources][cache-resources] and doing [predictive prefetching][wb-precache] makes your site faster, and more reliable.
+For example, using a service worker to [cache your resources][cache-resources] and doing [predictive prefetching][wb-precache] makes your site faster, and more reliable.
 Making your site Installable provides an easy way for your customers to access it directly from their home screen or app launcher.
 And